Cupid and Psyche Hero's Journey

 The Hero's Journey is a framework that scholar Joseph Campbell came up with that many myths and stories follow.
-Many storytellers and story-readers find it a useful way to look at tale.
+Many storytellers and story-readers find it a useful way to look at tales.
 (That's actually putting it lightly.
 Some people are straight-up obsessed.)
 Chris Vogler adapted Campbell's 17 stages of a hero's journey, which many screenwriters use while making movies.
 Vogler condensed Campbell's 17 stages down to 12, which is what we're using.
 To read a general explanation of the 12 stages, click here.

 Psyche's story doesn't fit perfectly into the Hero's Journey structure, but we're giving it a shot.
 As the gross old saying goes, there's more than one way to skin a cat.
 Here's how we've diced up the story: